 Pregnancy directs a lot of nutrients and energy towards growing your baby.
 Birthing is called 'labor' because it is physical work that consumes tons of energy.
 In postpartum, the birther is doing a lot of invisible repair work (even more if the birth was by Caesarean), plus the energy of producing breastmilk if the parent is lactating.
 All of this happens on an interrupted schedule.
 Research shows that many emotional and relationship problems begin during the postpartum period.

-The birthing parent needs to be replenished and restored, treated with care and nurtured after birth.
-Help the birther create a list of who in your "village" is willing to support for even an hour, run an errand, or bring a warm, freshly prepared meal.
+The birthing parent needs to be replenished and restored, treated with care, and nurtured after birth.
+You can help your partner create a list of who in your "village" is willing to support for even an hour, run an errand, or bring a warm, freshly prepared meal.
 Consider investing in an Ayurvedic postpartum doula for restorative care for the birthing parent and family.
 We make the process of this transitional time easier!

 Supports for Dads & Partners

 You deserve a massage too!
 Family members can receive massage on the same day as birthing parent.
-Choose from swedish or any of the above techniques; focused 1/2 hour sessions on back/neck/shoulders are much appreciated when everyone is holding the baby 1/2 hour $45, 1 hour $90
+Choose from swedish or any of the techniques on my Specialty Massage page; focused 1/2 hour sessions on back/neck/shoulders are much appreciated when everyone is holding the baby 1/2 hour $45, 1 hour $90

 Mental & Emotional Support for Dads & Partners

 Get yourself a Dad Mentor.
 Buddy up with another parent who added a baby to the family in the last year.
 Their support will be invaluable to you; they have likely been where you are now in your parenting.

 Parental Postpartum Depression is a real thing.
 You can be affected by all the changes in your family too.
 You owe it to yourself and your family to get help!
 This website gives great suggested resources (it is geared towards male identifying partners).

 Supports for your baby